PE51K/lct-hack-2025/README.md

 ### Where All This Stuff Is Implemented or Proposed to Be Implemented

+#### UI
-- **UI**: [`frontend/`](frontend/) - UI for all our mad stuff.
+[`frontend/`](frontend/) - UI for all our mad stuff.
 Stakeholders: Daniil.

+#### FastAPI app
-- **FastAPI app**: [`backend/app/app.py`](backend/app/app.py) - would handle ETL generation/update/publish requests.
+[`backend/app/app.py`](backend/app/app.py) - would handle ETL generation/update/publish requests.
 Stakeholders: Gregory.

+#### AI pipelines
-- **AI pipelines**: [`backend/ai/`](backend/ai/) - would contain the AI-related logic and processing. **Attention**: committed usage of simple LangChain pipelines without memory for now with Dima - we may need to exclude checkpointer setup in [`backend/app/app.py`](backend/app/app.py) for now.
+[`backend/ai/`](backend/ai/) - would contain the AI-related logic and processing. **Attention**: committed usage of simple LangChain pipelines without memory for now with Dima - we may need to exclude checkpointer setup in [`backend/app/app.py`](backend/app/app.py) for now.
 Stakeholders: Gregory and Dima.

+#### ExtractConfig model
-- **ExtractConfig model**: [`backend/models/extract.py`](backend/models/extract.py) - describes source data storage, metamodels for objects in the storage, and some additional metadata.
+[`backend/models/extract.py`](backend/models/extract.py) - describes source data storage, metamodels for objects in the storage, and some additional metadata.
 Stakeholders: Anton.

+#### TransformConfig model
-- **TransformConfig model**: [`backend/models/transform.py`](backend/models/transform.py) - describes transformation instructions, aggregation rules, load periodicity, and some additional metadata.
+[`backend/models/transform.py`](backend/models/transform.py) - describes transformation instructions, aggregation rules, load periodicity, and some additional metadata.
 Stakeholders: Nikita.

+#### LoadConfig model
-- **LoadConfig model**: [`backend/models/load.py`](backend/models/load.py) - describes target data storage, data structure in the storage, indexes, and some additional metadata.
+[`backend/models/load.py`](backend/models/load.py) - describes target data storage, data structure in the storage, indexes, and some additional metadata.
 Stakeholders: Anton and Nikita.

+#### ExtractConfig builders
-- **ExtractConfig builders**: [`backend/builders/extract/`](backend/builders/extract/) - would contain builders for various data sources to build ExtractConfig.
+[`backend/builders/extract/`](backend/builders/extract/) - would contain builders for various data sources to build ExtractConfig.
 Each builder is inherited from [BaseExtractConfigBuilder](backend/builders/extract/__init__.py) and should implement 3 methods for getting data shard type, metamodel for each data shard, and optional method for getting any additional useful metadata. **Attention**: some builders like `backend/builders/extract/hadoop.py`, `.../sparkstreaming.py` would not be implemented during hackathon.
 Stakeholders: Anton, Gregory, Nikita, Daniil, Julia.

+#### DDL generation
-- **DDL generation**: [`backend/builders/ddl.py`](backend/builders/ddl.py) - would generate DDL based on ExtractConfig and LoadConfig.
+[`backend/builders/ddl.py`](backend/builders/ddl.py) - would generate DDL based on ExtractConfig and LoadConfig.
 Stakeholders: Anton.

+#### DAG generation
-- **DAG generation**: [`backend/builders/dag.py`](backend/builders/dag.py) - would generate Airflow DAG based on ExtractConfig, TransformConfig, LoadConfig, and DDL.
+[`backend/builders/dag.py`](backend/builders/dag.py) - would generate Airflow DAG based on ExtractConfig, TransformConfig, LoadConfig, and DDL.
 Stakeholders: Nikita.

+#### DAG execution
-- **DAG execution**: [`backend/executors/dag.py`](backend/executors/dag.py) - would handle the execution of the generated DAGs. **Attention**: probably, would include `DAG generation` part as well.
+[`backend/executors/dag.py`](backend/executors/dag.py) - would handle the execution of the generated DAGs. **Attention**: probably, would include `DAG generation` part as well.
 Stakeholders: Nikita.

 ## 🚀 Deployment